Shynixn/BlockBall/docs/wiki/docs/stats.md

 BlockBall ships an integration of [https://mcplayerstats.com/](https://mcplayerstats.com/) which is a service to host websites.
 The service is included as long as you are an active patreon member of [https://www.patreon.com/Shynixn](https://www.patreon.com/Shynixn).
 The amount of stats you can share per day is limited and is called Quota.
+If you want to learn more about mcplayerstats.com, see [https://shynixn.github.io/MCPlayerStatsPlugin](https://shynixn.github.io/MCPlayerStatsPlugin).

 1. Login into mcplayerstats.com